-Effective for annual periods beginning on or after New and revised IFRSs Effective date deferred Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in indefinitely Associates and Joint Ventures relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture.
-1 January 2022 Amendments to IAS 1 Presentation of Financial Statements regarding the classification of liabilities.
+New and revised IFRSs Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture.
+Effective for annual periods beginning on or after Effective date deferred indefinitely Amendments to IAS 1 Presentation of Financial Statements regarding the classification of liabilities.
 1 January 2023 IFRS 17 Insurance Contracts requires insurance liabilities to be measured at current fulfilment value and provides a more uniform measurement and presentation approach for all insurance contracts.
 These requirements are designed to achieve the goal of consistent, principal based accounting for insurance contracts.
+1 January 2023

-2. Application of new and revised IFRSs (continued)

-2.2 New and revised IFRSs in issue but not yet effective and not early adopted (continued)
+- 2. Application of new and revised IFRSs (continued) - 2.2 New and revised IFRSs in issue but not yet effective and not early adopted (continued)